Trump barrels into NATO summit, clashes with France's Macron

 Trump and Macron have had an up-and-down relationship in the nearly three years Trump’s been in office.

-Macron, who early in Trump’s presidency had looked to cultivate a close relationship with Trump, hosted Trump in 2017 for Bastille Day celebrations in Paris.
+Macron, who early in Trump’s presidency had looked to cultivate a close relationship, hosted Trump in 2017 for Bastille Day celebrations in Paris.
 Trump reciprocated by honoring Macron last year with the first state visit of a foreign leader during his time in the White House.

-But the relationship has been put under new stress in the aftermath of Trump pulling out U.S. troops from Syria without coordinating with France and other NATO allies.

-As they answered questions from reporters, the chasm between Trump and Macron was most apparent as they discussed their concerns over Turkey's plan to purchase an anti-aircraft system from Russia.
+As they answered questions from reporters, the new stress was most apparent as they discussed their concerns over Turkey's plan to purchase an anti-aircraft missile system from Russia.

-Macron said there is a disconnect in allowing Turkey to buy an anti-aircraft S-400 missile system from Russia and also be a NATO member.
-Trump said he is weighing issuing sanctions against Ankara if they move forward with plans to buy the weapons.
+Macron said there is a disconnect in allowing Turkey to buy the system from Russia and also be a NATO member.
+Trump said he is weighing issuing sanctions against Ankara if it moves forward with plans to buy the weapons.

-Ahead of the meeting, President Recep Tayyip Erdogan said he would oppose a NATO plan to defend the Baltic region if the alliance does not back Turkey over its fight against Kurdish groups it considers terrorists.
+Ahead of the meeting, Turkish President Recep Tayyip Erdogan said he would oppose a NATO plan to defend the Baltic region if the alliance does not back Turkey in its fight against Kurdish groups it considers terrorists.

 “I’m sorry to say we don’t have the same definition of terrorism around the table,” Macron said in a swipe at Turkey.

-Trump showed a measure of deference to Erdogan, noting that Turkey was “very helpful” during an October U.S. special commando raid that lead to the death IS leader Abu Bakr al-Baghdadi near Syria-Turkey border.
+Trump showed more deference to Erdogan, saying that Turkey was “very helpful” during the October U.S. commando raid that led to the death IS leader Abu Bakr al-Baghdadi near the Syria-Turkey border.

 At another point in their extended comments before the news media, Trump and Macron had a curt exchange about the repatriation of Islamic State fighters who are European citizens and were captured in Syria and Iraq in recent years.
 Trump has pressed unsuccessfully for European nations to accept fighters captured by U.S. forces.